MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/New Instructions/Lab/LAB_01-Manage_Entra_ID_Identities.md

     >**Note:** Task 5 let's you practice with Azure PowerShell.
 Task 6 let's you practice with the CLI.
 You may do both tasks or just the one you are most interested in.

-## Task 5: Practice with Azure PowerShell.
+## Task 6: Practice with Azure PowerShell

 In this task, you create a resource group and an Azure AD group by using Azure PowerShell session within Cloud Shell.